 Players are under no obligation to assist their opponent in determining information that may require some skill or calculation to determine, but which should not be misrepresented:

-- How many of a particular object are present in any game zone. - All object characteristics not defined as free information. - Game Rules and card text.
+- How many of a particular object are present in any game zone. - All object characteristics not defined as free information.

 Private Information